Last Updated September 15, 2020

 Try pulling that off in a place like the United States.

 Authorities here view gold and silver as commodities, not reportable currency, so there are presumably lower reporting requirements when bringing your gold with you.
 (Of course, you should always double-check appropriate authorities as things can change.)

 If you don’t have a lot of gold ($100,000 is usually a good starting point), shipping your gold overseas can be a big pain.

 And that’s where Singapore’s push to increase its position in the bullion markets is encouraging.
 There is a new “gold rush” going on here in Singapore, with companies rushing to compete and sell gold to foreigners without the need to put yourself or your holdings on an airplane.

-Precious metals spreads here, while not as narrow as in Hong Kong, aren’t unreasonable.
+Precious metal spreads here, while not as narrow as in Hong Kong, are not unreasonable.

 And unlike Hong Kong, you can find a wide selection of coins, including silver (which Chinese investors tend to shun).
 Plus, in comparison to Hong Kong’s much-ballyhooed facility called The Storage that has shut down to foreigners, Singapore has an array of storage options.

 However, most major banks in Singapore don’t sell precious metals – and the one that does (UOB) only does so for account holders.
 Plus, you can’t get a retail bank account at UOB as a foreigner unless you join their Privilege Banking program with a minimum S$350,000 (US$280,000).

 Fortunately, bullion shops are popping up in addition to the pawn shops that sell gold.
 Upon hearing the news of the recent drop in gold prices, residents in Little India formed a veritable mob on such shops seeking to stock up on gold.